 Retrieval Augmented Generation (RAG)

 Retrieval Augmented Generation (RAG) is a method for generating text using additional information fetched from an external data source, which can greatly increase the accuracy of the response.
-When used in conjunction with Command, Command R, or Command R+, the Chat API makes it easy to generate text that is grounded on supplementary documents.
+When used in conjunction with Command family of models, the Chat API makes it easy to generate text that is grounded on supplementary documents, thus minimizing hallucinations.

 To call the Chat API with RAG, pass the following parameters as a minimum: